Christian Gomis (footballer, born 2000)

-Christian Pierre Louis Gomis (born 9 August 2000) is a Senegalese-Spanish professional footballer who plays as a forward for club Schalke 04.
+Christian Pierre Louis Gomis (born 9 August 2000) is a Senegalese professional footballer who plays as a forward for Segunda División club Tenerife, on loan from Bundesliga club Schalke 04.

 Club career

 Winterthur

 On 8 July 2024, Gomis moved from Stade Nyonnais to Winterthur.

 Schalke 04

 On 1 September 2025, Schalke 04 announced that they had signed Gomis until 30 June 2029.

+Tenerife (loan)

+On 1 September 2026, Gomis was loaned to Tenerife in the Spanish second tier, with an option to buy.